ppg0001/PLPA_Assignment/README.md

 To evaluate AMR across different stages of poultry production, we conducted a systematic sampling of poultry farm environments from two poultry complexes in southeast USA and from three production stages: pullet (n=4), breeder (n=8), and broiler (n=14).
 Farms were selected to represent at least 10% of the poultry farms from each production complex.
 This approach ensured adequate representation of the production system

 ### Sample types
- Farm types: Pullet, breeder, broiler, processing plant Sample types: Litter, soil, post pick, post chill, fecal Samples to *exclude* in this analysis: Processing plant, post pick, post chill, fecal
+ -Farm types: Pullet, breeder, broiler, processing plant -Sample types: Litter, soil, post pick, post chill, fecal -Samples to *exclude* in this analysis: Processing plant, post pick, post chill, fecal

 ### Sample naming convention
 Sample ID convention to identify sequencing groups